lehieu2003/GameProject/README.md

 ```bash
 javac "filename".java
 ```
-If the compilation is successful, a new file with the same name as the Java file but with a .class extension will be created in the same directory.
+If the compilation is successful, a new file with the same name as the Java file but with "filename".class extension will be created in the same directory.
 To run the Java code, type the following command:
 ```bash
 java filename